Breast Self-Exam Guide

 Same day each month

-Stand in front of a well-lit mirror with your arms relaxed at your sides.
-Look at both breasts carefully, comparing one side to the other.
+Stand in front of a mirror with your arms at your sides.
+Look at both breasts carefully, comparing left and right.

 - Changes in size, shape, or symmetry

-Contact your healthcare provider if you notice any of these warning signs during your self-exam.
+Contact your doctor if you notice any of these changes during your self-exam.

-A new lump, hard knot, or thickening in the breast or underarm area
+A new lump or thickening in the breast or underarm area that feels different from surrounding tissue.

 Size or Shape Change

-Unexplained change in the size, shape, or symmetry of a breast
+Unexplained change in the size, shape, or appearance of one or both breasts.

 Skin Dimpling